memgraph/docs/docs/reference-guide/metadata.md

 This data will refer only to the changes done by query, not triggers changes will not affect these values.

+If the query changes and deletes nodes like this `CREATE (n) DELETE n;` and leaves memgraph in the same state as before.
+The results will be 1 for both `nodes-created` and `nodes-deleted` but the triggers will not be triggered since there were no changes across the transaction.

 ## Notifications

 Notifications will be sent whether we want to confirm the results of query or